 It’s quick and simple to create a new wallet and start sending and receiving funds.
 However, it must be said that there are wallets with better user interfaces that cryptocurrency novices will find easier to understand.

 Tips for securely storing your Ethereum Classic

 There’s plenty more you can do to safeguard your ETC tokens or any other crypto holdings, such as:

 - Going offline.
 If you want to store a large amount of cryptocurrency for an extended period, many crypto enthusiasts recommend using cold storage.
 Investing in a hardware wallet may be well worth it to provide increased security for your coins and tokens.

 - Setting secure passwords.
-Resist the temptation to enter a lazy password you also use on other accounts; instead, create a strong password with multiple characters, numbers and letters in both upper and lower cases.
+Resist the temptation to enter a lazy password you also use on other accounts; instead, create a strong password with multiple characters, letters and numbers, and upper and lower cases.